zeelsheladiya/HotkeyGrammarAid/README.md

 > It only supports `.gguf` model file fot fast and smoother experiance.

 * Download your model and put it in the project folder
+* Make sure use download lightweight model because Model performance will depend on your hardware.
 * Best place to doenload models https://huggingface.co/models

 ## 5. Configure your downloaded model